madsne/hello-world/README.md

 # hello-world
-first attempt
+first attempt <br>
-This is the first attempt of committing something on GitHub.
+This is the first attempt of committing something on GitHub. <br>
 Lets try this.